-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 It highlighted the fact that the incumbent PM, Joseph Muscat, has the power to hire and fire the chief justice and other judges in an "uncircumscribed statutory discretion" even though the "principle of independence of the judiciary" means that "selection of judges and magistrates be made upon merit and any undue political influence should be excluded".

-Muscat also gets to pick the country's similarly too-powerful attorney general and its police chief.
+Muscat also gets to pick the country's too-powerful attorney general and its police chief.

 The attorney general acts as Muscat's legal advisor, conducts prosecutions, and chairs its Financial Intelligence Analysis Unit, the country's main anti-fraud body.